Wichita State coach Marshall resigns after misconduct probe

 The school said Marshall agreed to a settlement of $7.75 million to be paid over the next six years.

-“This was a difficult decision, but one I feel was necessary for my family, the university and, most importantly, the student-athletes,” Marshall said in a statement Tuesday.
-“I remain grateful for my years spent at Wichita State.
-I wish to thank the coaches, student-athletes, the university, the community, and all of Shocker Nation for their unending dedication, support and loyalty.
+“This was a difficult decision, but one I feel was necessary for my family, the university and, most importantly, the student-athletes,” Marshall said.
+“I wish to thank the coaches, student-athletes, the university, the community, and all of Shocker Nation for their unending dedication, support and loyalty.
 I am incredibly proud of this men’s basketball program and all it has achieved over the past 14 years.”

+“I know this is a difficult time for our kids, but we will come together as a team and continue to compete,” Brown said.
+“We have a great group of kids and staff, and we will work hard each day to represent our school and our city.”

-“Our student-athletes are our primary concern,” Wichita State athletic director Darron Boatright said.
-“While the university acknowledges the success of the basketball program under Coach Marshall, this decision is in the best interest of the university, its student athletes and the WSU community.”
+Wichita State athletic director Darron Boatright said “the university acknowledges the success of the basketball program under Coach Marshall,” but that it was in the best interest of the program to part ways.

+“What the program needs right now is stability,” Boatright said.
+“Isaac has been here for seven years and has good rapport and relationships with the players and staff.
+I think he is the natural choice.”

 Marshall had steadfastly denied any accusation that he had struck a player or choked an assistant, though five players told The Wichita Eagle they saw him hit Morris during the 2015-16 season.
 Eight other players told The Eagle they saw him put his hands around Lindsted’s throat during the 2016-17 season.